 Add the cooked pasta to the pan and 1/2 cup of the reserved pasta water to help everything incorporate.
 Toss everything to combine and cook until the pasta is your desired doneness, adding more pasta water if things are not moving loosely in the pan or if there are bits stuck to the bottom.
 Turn off the heat and add the final remaining tomato halves, using the heat in the pan to warm them.

-Plate the pasta (or opt to serve it in the pan!) and garnish with fresh basil.
+Plate the spaghetti with cherry tomatoes (or opt to serve it in the pan!) and garnish with fresh basil.
 Serve with grated parmesan or romano cheese.

 For more food ideas from me, check out my Instagram, @lilybubbletea.

 For more Nomtastic recipes, check out our Recipes tab HERE